 Bad Gastein is an Austrian spa and ski town in the High Tauern mountains south of Salzburg.
 It’s known for the belle epoque hotels and villas built on its steep, forested slopes.
 While the area of Bad Gastein has been inhabited and used for things like gold mining for over the years, it came into fashion as a spa town in the late 19th century because of its hot springs.
-Kings, queens, chancellors and tsars all enjoyed the healing powers of Bad Gastein.
-When planing day trips around the Salzburg area, I saw the pictures of the Stubnerkogel suspension bridge and a red platform with views of mountains around and I was intrigued.
+Kings, queens, chancellors, and tsars all enjoyed the healing powers of Bad Gastein.
+When planning day trips around the Salzburg area, I saw the pictures of the Stubnerkogel suspension bridge and a red platform with views of mountains around and I was intrigued.
 As you probably already know – we love road trips and were going to be near the area since Mr.Suburbia wanted to tackle the High Alpine Road at Grossglockner, so we added a visit to Bad Gastein to our Best of Alps Itinerary.

 We then walked up to the summit of the Stubnerkogel to enjoy breath-taking views of Bad Gastein below and the surrounding mountain peaks!
 The clouds were closing in as there was some rain in the forecast for later in the day, if not for the cloud veil you can see the peak of Großglockner – Austria’s highest mountain at a height of 3798 meters!
 The viewing platform Glocknerblick is seven meters in diameter and mainly constructed out of steel and wood.
 The platform Glocknerblick is easily accessible by the 140 meters-long suspension bridge.
-If you don’t want to walk the suspension bridge, the platform is accessible by a nice walkway that gently climbs up though alternate pathway.
-There is a wire-mesh fences around the platform that provide safety for all visitors, while the views of the surrounding mountain peaks are not obstructed.
+If you don’t want to walk the suspension bridge, the platform is accessible by a nice walkway that gently climbs up through an alternate pathway.
+There are wire-mesh fences around the platform that provide safety for all visitors, while the views of the surrounding mountain peaks are not obstructed.

 The Rock Trail Stubnerkogel is designed as a walking loop starting and finishing close to the mountain terminal of the Stubnerkogel lift.
-It begins around 400 meters south of the lift station and leads to another lookout point similar to Glocknerblick platform.
+It begins around 400 meters south of the lift station and leads to another lookout point similar to the Glocknerblick platform.
 The trail leads through a series of areas of steep, craggy rocks to a striking lookout point at roughly the same elevation.
 From there a short hiking path completes the circuit back to the Stubnerkogel.

-If walking on a suspension bridges and rock trails is not your thing, there is still plenty to do in the Gastein valley.
-On the four mountains Stubnerkogel, Schlossalm, Graukogel and Fulseck, there is a lot to see and experience – you can go on easy hikes, summit walks and barefoot walks in crystal clear lakes – You can simply stand still, breathe deeply and feel refreshed and renewed.
+If walking on suspension bridges and rock trails is not your thing, there is still plenty to do in the Gastein valley.
+On the four mountains Stubnerkogel, Schlossalm, Graukogel, and Fulseck, there is a lot to see and experience – you can go on easy hikes, summit walks and barefoot walks in crystal clear lakes – You can simply stand still, breathe deeply and feel refreshed and renewed.
 This place is a paradise for mountain lovers and perfect for a summer holiday in the Austrian Alps!
 Although we didn’t spend the night in the area, seeing families enjoying the outdoors biking and hiking had us wishing we did plan a few days here.

-A barefoot walk along the beautiful Spiegelsee lake (or Mirror Lake) where the part of the bottom of the lake is adapted to walk for a refreshing massage, is in on our list for next time along with a stay in area of Badgastein, Dorfgastein or Hofgastein.
+A barefoot walk along the beautiful Spiegelsee lake (or Mirror Lake) where the part of the bottom of the lake is adapted to walk for a refreshing massage, is in on our list for next time along with a stay in the area of Badgastein, Dorfgastein or Hofgastein.

 More Information on how to get to Stubnerkogel suspension bridge